Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experimental Details

 Nonetheless, we observe substantial variance in precision across regions, with some models showing high recall but relatively low precision, especially in Montana and Iowa.
 This indicates that while these models successfully capture most positive cases, they also generate a significant number of false positives.
 These findings underscore the effectiveness of multimodal fusion strategies while also highlighting challenges in balancing precision and recall, especially in regions with sparse accident data or heterogeneous road conditions.

-\paragraph{Causal analysis results of PSM and DR.} To enhance the causal analysis, we add Propensity Score Matching (PSM) and Doubly Robust (DR) estimators for more reliable treatment effect estimation, using one nearest neighbor and evaluating effects by road type.
+\paragraph{Causal analysis results of PSM and DR} To enhance the causal analysis, we add Propensity Score Matching (PSM) and Doubly Robust (DR) estimators for more reliable treatment effect estimation, using one nearest neighbor and evaluating effects by road type.
 The results show a clear increase in accident risk for motorway segments, with effects of around $20\%$.
-To assess robustness, we also vary the number of nearest neighbors in the matching step.
+To demonstrate consistent treatment effects rather than sensitivity to a specific matching setup, we also vary the number of nearest neighbors in the matching step.
 The estimates stay consistent across settings, showing that the DR estimator is stable.